JakubSzwajka/JakubSzwajka.github.io/_posts/2022-06-05-Pytest-fixture-import.md

 excerpt_separator: <!--more-->
 ---

-I’m a big fan of classes and sometimes I do OOP, event if it is not necessary.
-But hey, everyone has its own style!
+I’m a big fan of classes and sometimes I do OOP, even if it is not necessary.
+But hey, everyone has their own style!

 ## The problem

-I don’t know why, but I had this opinion that when testing views I should go with class approach.
-The problem appears when I wanted to load fixture in single test.
-YOU CAN’T!
+I don't know why, but I had this opinion that when testing views I should go with the class approach.
+The problem appears when I wanted to load fixtures in a single test.
+YOU CAN'T!
 And there is even a note in docs.

 > ``unittest.TestCase`` methods cannot directly receive fixture arguments as implementing that is likely to inflict on the ability to run general unittest.TestCase test suites.
 The above ``usefixtures`` and ``autouse`` examples should help to mix in pytest fixtures into unittest suites.
 You can also gradually move away from subclassing from ``unittest.TestCase`` to *plain asserts* and then start to benefit from the full pytest feature set step by step.

-And quick note.
+AAnd a quick note.
 Do not hate me because of test naming.
 It is just to show you sth.

 ## Solution 1

 Ok.
-So let’s start with usefixtures.
-Basically you can import fixture by its name with string value and it works.
+So let's start with usefixtures.
+Basically, you can import fixtures by their name with string value and it works.

 ```python
 # /test_views.py